 Benefits of Onions For Cold and Flu Symptoms

-You can also cut them in slices and put them in a bowl by your bed at night or in any room in the house.
-It is said they absorb the viruses and bacteria from the air.
-A doctor during the 1918 Spanish flu discovered a farmer and his family doing this very thing and they did not catch the flu, so the story goes.
+For additional protection, you can slice onions and place them in a bowl near your bed or in any room of your house.
+It is believed that they have the ability to absorb viruses and bacteria from the air.
+Legend has it that during the 1918 Spanish flu, a doctor observed a farmer and his family employing this practice and miraculously avoiding the flu.

 Onions possess impressive antimicrobial properties, combating bacteria, viruses, and parasites.
 They are also rich in essential nutrients such as vitamin C, potassium, chromium, fiber, manganese, and vitamin B6.
 Incorporating onions into your daily diet, learning to create poultices and syrups from them, and continuing a 5,000-year-old remedy can contribute to your overall well-being.
 Embrace the wisdom of the ages and the enchanting presence of the Egyptian Neter as you unlock the extraordinary benefits of onions in your quest for health and vitality.